-Panfield was named by the Saxons who were settling in Essex from the Fifth Century onwards.
+Panfield was named by the Saxons who were settling in Essex from the 5th century onwards.
 They saw "open country on the banks of the Pant", and in their own language called the place exactly that.

 The date 1086 is shown on both sides of the village sign.

-Kelly's County Directory in 1936 describes the village thus:- "Panfield is a pleasant village and parish near the River Pant, 3 miles north-by-west from Braintree Station - and 45 from London - the chief crops are wheat, barley and oats and there is some pasture land." and up to that time the population had not grown beyond 286 souls.
+Kelly's County Directory in 1936 describes the village thus: "Panfield is a pleasant village and parish near the River Pant, 3 miles north-by-west from Braintree Station - and 45 from London - the chief crops are wheat, barley and oats and there is some pasture land."
+Up to that time the population had not grown beyond 286 souls.

 The heart of this little settlement is the church.
-There is little doubt that the Saxons built the first humble church on this site on hearing the Christian message from St. Cedd and his missionaries in the Seventh Century.
+There is little doubt that the Saxons built the first humble church on this site on hearing the Christian message from St. Cedd and his missionaries in the 7th century.
 But there is no factual or physical evidence remaining to prove the point.

 The earliest evidence for the establishment of the church in Panfield stems from the written records which mention the names of Rectors from 1276 and dates of their ministry.